 I also became Vice Chairman of the Ashford Committee of Kent Association of Local Councils.
 This led to the active formation of two sub-committees on Traffic and Planning issues, which I spearhead.
 The latter included lobbying the Housing Minister at Westminster in 2017 on behalf of Shadoxhurst residents and the local parishes.

 My priority is to ensure that the residents in the four villages of Weald South (Hamstreet, Shadoxhurst, Warehorne and Woodchurch) have a voice and make sure that Ashford Borough Council actually listens.
-It is time for a change and it is time for ABC to put people first.

 I was born in Tenterden in 1946 and after brief periods in Bilsington and Hothfield moved to Charing in 1948.